 If you’re a team leader, you might be tempted to establish core values but it’s always beneficial for the values to emerge bottom-up and then get solidified into a core set that fits the organizational goals.
 When people see that their team members are willing to talk, listen, and discuss behaviors, strategies or plans, it creates an environment of shared learning and success.

-So, how to create culture?
+So, how do you create a remote culture?

 There is a risk of remote teams being disengaged and disempowered and this is where the following values on building culture will help: